J. M. A. Hannan

-J. M. A. Hannan (born 1967) is the founder chairman and professor of the Department of Pharmaceutical Sciences, North South University, Dhaka, Bangladesh and the Department of Pharmacy, Independent University, Bangladesh.
+J. M. A. Hannan is the founder chairman and professor of the Department of Pharmaceutical Sciences, North South University, Dhaka, Bangladesh and the Department of Pharmacy, Independent University, Bangladesh.
 He is currently the dean of the School of Pharmacy and Public Health at Independent University Bangladesh.
 He has over 17 years of teaching and research experience.
-He has published a textbook on pharmaceutical statistics the only of its kind published by a Bangladeshi author.
-He has earned a PhD in pharmacology from University of Ulster, UK and a Master's in pharmacy, Jahangirnagar University.
+He has published a textbook on pharmaceutical statistics, the only of its kind published by a Bangladeshi author.